North Loop, Minneapolis

-The North Loop, also commonly called The Warehouse District, is a neighborhood of the Central community of Minneapolis, Minnesota that was Minneapolis's main commercial district during the city's years as a midwestern shipping hub.
+The North Loop is a neighborhood in the Central community of Minneapolis.

+Commonly referred to as The Warehouse District, the neighborhood was Minneapolis's main commercial district during the city's years as a midwestern shipping hub.
 Although only a little commercial shipping is still done in the neighborhood, the historic warehouses still dominate the neighborhood.
 Some of these buildings have been repurposed into restaurants, shops, and apartments.

-Because of this identity, the neighborhood is commonly known as the Warehouse District.
-It includes the Minneapolis Warehouse Historic District which is listed on the National Register of Historic Places.
+The neighborhood features the Minneapolis Warehouse Historic District, which is listed on the National Register of Historic Places.

+Geography

 The North Loop is located northwest of the central business district between downtown Minneapolis and the Mississippi River.
 Streets in the North Loop are oriented to be parallel to the river, which means that they run at a 45-degree angle relative to the grid of the rest of the city.
+It is split between Wards 3 and 5 of the Minneapolis City Council, currently represented by Michael Rainville and Jeremiah Ellison respectively.

 Although the neighborhood technically extends further to the south, the main residential and commercial area of the North Loop is roughly a rectangle bounded by the railroad tracks as Cedar Lake Trail (in the southeast), Plymouth Avenue (in the northwest), the elevated 4th street freeway entrance/exit in the southwest, and the Mississippi River in the northeast.
 Washington Avenue is the main thoroughfare through the neighborhood.

 The James I. Rice Park, which is in the northeast portion of the neighborhood along the river, is popular with residents during the summer months.
 The bike trail and West River Parkway that runs through the park are part of the Grand Rounds Scenic Byway.
 The park added a playground in 2010 located where 4th Ave North intersects with West River Parkway.